cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 Validation
 ==========
-From within the CDAP Application Studio, the validation button will examine the pipeline to check that basic settings and naming are correct.
+From within the CDAP Studio, the validation button will examine the pipeline to check that basic settings and naming are correct.
 Messages of any errors found will be shown in the Studio.
 Note that this step is not exhaustive, and errors may still be found when the pipeline is actually published.